Learn About Charles Ives: What Charlie Heard

 This piece is SUCH FUN!
 Just watch the organist explore the possibilities of sound on the organ and you will be delighted!

-In our SQUILT LIVE! lessons for the end of June, 2018 we explore this piece in greater depth - following a listening map to learn where the variations begin and end, characteristics of each, etc...
+In our SQUILT LIVE! archives we explore this piece in greater depth - following a listening map to learn where the variations begin and end, characteristics of each, etc...

 Draw What You Hear